distancify/handbook/sop/release-manager/saas.md

       4. Verify that the PBI has a Customer summary (text or video link)
       5. Set the PBI to `Done`
       6. If the PBI has child Task work items, move them to the Release work item, as they are to be performed at deploy
-3. Create a `tag` on the latest commit of the `next` branch, name the tag `v<sprint>.1`, for example `v66.1` for the first RC of sprint 66.
+3. Create a `tag` on the latest commit of the `next` branch, name the tag `v<sprint>.1`, for example `v66.1` for the first Version of sprint 66.
    This will autmatically build and deploy the version to a staging environment.
-4. Notify testers (internal and client) that there is a new RC available for test.
+4. Notify testers (internal and client) that there is a new Version available for test.

 If the testers find bugs, they are to be added to the Release work item and fixed by developers.
 Once fixed, another RC should be deployed.
-Simply create a new tag named `v66.2`, increasing the second number for each new RC.
+Simply create a new tag named `v66.2`, increasing the second number for each new Version.

 ## Upon Client Approval